-The University College Board may set certain rules about having followed or having passed a course, used a deliberation-based assessment or having your examination grade deliberated by the examination committee or having used tolerance credit for a course before you can take an examination for another course.
+The University College Board may set certain rules about having followed or having passed a course or having your examination grade deliberated by the examination committee before you can take an examination for another course.
 This is the sequencing of a course.

-Strict sequencing means that you must first have passed a course, have your examination grade deliberated by the examination committee or have used tolerance credit for a course before you can take an examination for another course.
+Strict sequencing means that you must first have passed a course or have your examination grade deliberated by the examination committee before you can take an examination for another course.
 Within bachelor and master programmes, strict sequencing can only be imposed when a risk or safety problem could arise.
 This is the case if the student has acquired insufficient competencies (subject knowledge, skills or attitudes), giving rise to a danger or risk for the student themselves, and/or fellow-students, and/or staff of the university college and internship location, and/or customers and patients at internship locations, and/or the general public and/or the internal and external learning, working and living environment.
 The risk or danger may be physical, moral and psychological, financial, material or reputational.